Le Musée des Égouts de Paris the Paris Sewer Museum

 What not to wear

-Leave your good shoes at the hotel when you're visiting the sewers; while you certainly won't be wading through puddles, the sections with dirt floors can be a little bit damp and muddy.
+Leave your good shoes at the hotel when you're visiting the sewers; while you certainly won't be wading through deep puddles, the sections with dirt floors can be a little bit damp and muddy.
 Also, there's a warning posted at the beginning of the tour reminding guests to wash their hands after leaving!
 You don't really have to touch anything in the tunnels, but you may find yourself resting your hand on a railing or something.
 My germ phobia kept me very mindful of this, so I didn't touch a thing!
 You can bet I still washed my hands afterward.

 Getting to the Sewer Museum (fortunately no manhole involved)